5 WAYS TO TRUST YOUR HUNGER SIGNALS...AGAIN

 5. Put a Plan in Place

-Now that you know that your body is wise and eating is an act of self-care, it’s also important to realize that your body isn’t perfect (no one is).
+Now that you're starting to know how your body is wise and eating is an act of self-care, it’s also important to realize that your body isn’t perfect (no one is).
 Some days you won’t feel your natural hunger cues, or your schedule will be off or you’ll forget to eat.
 This is only natural.
 But guess what?
 You still need to eat!
 Yes, really.

 Your hunger cues could be affected by many factors including how much sleep you get, certain medications, being stressed or depressed, and being sick or busy.
 So normally when you rely on your hunger cues to tell you when, what and how much to eat, it will be challenging to continue this when you don’t feel hunger.
 When this happens, you should have an action plan in place.
 It is super important to keep up with eating regularly in order to maintain your hunger signals and also to keep your metabolism functioning well.
-It will also provide your body the nourishment it needs to get better!
+It will also provide your body the nourishment you need to feel your best!

 Refer to tip number 1: eating structured meals by following the rule of 3s.
 If following tip number one is too challenging, then aim for smaller, more frequent mini meals or snacks to eat throughout the day.
 Use convenience foods and easy to prepare meals to make your life easier.